When will you finally meet your bundle of joy?

-Two of Singapore's most experienced fertility specialists Dr Kelly Loi and Dr Suresh Nair from Mount Elizabeth Hospital share their tips and advice on how to get pregnant, faster.
+Two of Singapore's most experienced fertility specialists Dr Kelly Loi and Dr Suresh Nair from Mount Elizabeth Hospital share their tips and advice on fertility problems and how to get pregnant, faster.

 Deciding that you’re ready to become parents is exciting.
 After all, after about nine months, you’ll be holding your sweet little baby in your arms and starting out a whole new exciting chapter in life as a family.